-Dr. Knutson, a 2004 graduate of our program and Chief of Medical Staff at Trinity Hospital, was named Assistant Dean for the Northwest (Minot) Campus of the UND School of Medicine & Health Sciences in 2013.
-Dr. Knutson was administrative chief resident, 2004 resident of the year, and 2004 NDAFP William J. Buckingham award winner.
+Dr. Knutson, a 2004 graduate of our program and past chief of medical staff at Trinity Hospital, was named assistant dean for the Northwest (Minot) Campus of the UND School of Medicine & Health Sciences in 2013.
+Dr. Knutson was administrative chief resident, 2004 resident of the year and 2004 NDAFP William J. Buckingham award winner.
 After graduation, Dr. Knutson served on the faculty of our residency program promoting OB training for family medicine residents.
 He subsequently took a position at Trinity Hospital in the Emergency Department where he facilitated Trinity's early adoption of the Electronic Health Record.
-He has held a number of hospital leadership positions and returned to medical education when he assumed the directorship of the MILE program, an innovative third year medical school curriculum offered in Minot.
+He has held a number of hospital leadership positions and returned to medical education when he assumed the directorship of the MILE program, an innovative third-year medical school curriculum offered in Minot.

 Mark Longmuir, M.D.

-Dr. Longmuir, a 2012 graduate of our program is the medical director of the Mountrail County Health Center in Stanley.
-He is a graduate of the University of North Dakota School of Medicine, and is a great example the North Dakota medical education model.
+Dr. Longmuir, a 2012 graduate of our program, is the medical director of the Mountrail County Health Center in Stanley.
+He is a graduate of the UND School of Medicine & Health Sciences and is a great example of the North Dakota medical education model.
 Dr. Longmuir was our administrative chief resident while at our program and was always a pleasure to work with.
 He is truly committed to the health of his community and exemplifies the role of the family physician in a small town.

 Rup Nagala, M.D.

 Dr. Nagala is another graduate who has gone on to truly meet the needs of a rural community.
-He was recruited to run a full-spectrum Family Medicine clinic in Oakes, ND in 1978.
+He was recruited to run a full-spectrum family medicine clinic in Oakes, N.D., in 1978.
 He has gone on to run six clinics in the area, working closely with other providers.
-He and his wife have ensured that inhabitants of this area of the state have high quality available health care.
-Minnesota Public Radio wrote a nice story about him that you can find here.
+He and his wife have ensured that residents of this area of the state have high-quality available health care.